accurat/accurapp/README.md

 #### Commands
 These are the available commands once you created a project:
 - `yarn start` starts a server locally, accessible both from your browser and from another machine using your same wi-fi
+- `yarn start --exposed` starts a server locally and exposes it to the internet, accessible from everyone having the link, kinda like ngrok.
+The link created looks like `{branch}.{repo}.internal.accurat.io` if you're in a branch, or `{repo}.internal.accurat.io` if you're on master.
+It uses a server with an instance of [SSH-Tuna](https://github.com/accurat/ssh-tuna) to achieve this.
 - `yarn build` builds the project for production, ready to be deployed from the `build/` folder
 - `yarn lint` lints with eslint the `src/` folder.
 You can pass any [eslint options](https://eslint.org/docs/user-guide/command-line-interface#options) to the lint command, for example if you want to use eslint's fix option, you do it like this:
 ```json